aws-samples/configuring-qbusiness-with-idc-tti/docs/tutorials/okta/config-webapp-using-okta.md

     * **_Auto Sync Users:_** Alternatively, follow [Configure SAML and SCIM with Okta and IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/gs-okta.html) to automatically sync users between Okta and Identity Center.
         * Ensure user email attribute is included in the synced attribute list.
     * From the Identity Center settings, note the `IDC Instance ARN`.
-3. Create Amazon Q Business integrating with Identity Center instance above and use `File Upload` or `S3` connector to index few sample files for query.
+3. Create Amazon Q Business application.
+    * See [Creating a sample Amazon Q Business application](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/quick-create-app.html) to create new Q Business application.
-    * Setup user subscription.
-Ensure the user is same as user created in _step 1_ above.
+    * Ensure the Q Business application is configured to use the Identity Center instance created in _step 2_ above.
+    * From the application details page note the Q Business `Application ID`
+    * Use `File Upload` or `S3` connector to index few sample files for query.
-    * Try the built-in Amazon Q Business web experience and try asking information from indexed documents.
+    * Sign-in to the Amazon Q Business web experience as one of the sample user created in Identity Center and asking information from the sample indexed documents.
-    * From the application details page note the `Application ID`
 4. Clone this repo and setup the application environment using poetry.
     * Use your local development desktop.
 Okta must be able to call the sample web applications `Callback URL` running on `localhost:8080` from public network.
     * You will need AWS CLI, Python and Poetry is installed.